DineshBabu1989/React-Bootstrap-Site/README.md

 # React-SASS

-The project implements react templating using react-bootstrap and SASS.
+The project implements react templating using react-bootstrap and SASS.The project is created using createreactapp boilerplate provided by facebook.

 ## Concepts